ReVision : A Post-Hoc, Vision-Based Technique for Replacing Unacceptable Concepts in Image Generation Pipeline

 \section{Abstract}

 Image-generative models are widely deployed across industries.
-Recent studies show that they can be exploited to produce policy-violating content.
-Existing mitigation strategies primarily operate at the pre- or mid-generation stages through techniques such as prompt filtering and safety-aware training/fine-tuning.
-Prior work shows that these approaches can be bypassed and often degrade generative quality.
-In this work, we propose \sys, a training-free, prompt-based, post-hoc safety framework for image-generation pipeline. \sys acts as a last-line defense by analyzing generated images and selectively editing unsafe concepts without altering the underlying generator.
-It uses the Gemini-2.5-Flash model as a generic policy-violating concept detector, avoiding reliance on multiple category-specific detectors, and performs localized semantic editing to replace unsafe content.
-Prior post-hoc editing methods often rely on imprecise spatial localization, that undermines usability and limits deployability, particularly in multi-concept scenes.
-To address this limitation, \sys introduces a VLM-assisted spatial gating mechanism that enforces instance-consistent localization, enabling precise edits while preserving scene integrity.
-We evaluate \sys on a 245-image benchmark covering both single- and multi-concept scenarios.
-Results show that \sys (i) improves CLIP-based alignment toward safe prompts by +$0.121$ on average; (ii) significantly improves multi-concept background fidelity (LPIPS $0.166 \rightarrow 0.058$); (iii) achieves near-complete suppression on category-specific detectors (e.g., NudeNet $70.51 \rightarrow 0$); and (iv) reduces policy-violating content recognizability in a human moderation study from $95.99\%$ to $10.16\%$.
+Recent studies show that they can be exploited to produce unacceptable content.
+Existing mitigation strategies rely on prompt filtering and safety-aware training, both of which can be bypassed and often degrade generative quality.
+In this work, we propose \sys, a training-free, prompt-based, post-hoc safety framework for image-generation pipeline. \sys acts as a post-generation safeguard by analyzing generated images and selectively editing unsafe concepts without altering the underlying generator.
+Prior post-hoc editing methods often rely on imprecise spatial localization, limiting deployability, in multi-concept scenes.
+To address this limitation, \sys introduces a VLM-assisted spatial gating mechanism for instance-consistent localization, enabling integrity-preserving edits.
+We introduce an 800-image benchmark spanning single- and multi-unsafe-concept images, each composed alongside benign concepts in shared scenes.
+On this benchmark, \sys improves CLIP alignment toward safe prompts by +0.121, reduces multi-concept background LPIPS from 0.166 to 0.058, and eliminates NudeNet detections (70.51 → 0).
+Across external benchmarks, \sys outperforms prior methods, and a human study shows it reduces recognizability of unacceptable content from 96\% to 10\%.